Innovation in a crisis: Why it is more critical than ever

 There’s also the “low-hanging fruit” argument—the notion that fundamental breakthroughs in any field can only occur once, naturally becoming rarer over time.
 I find it challenging to dismiss this, yet the paper indicates that the CD decline appears strikingly similar across diverse fields, which can’t all share the same low-hanging fruit (at least not to the same extent).
 In my view, while this last objection is valid, the phenomenon will likely apply to any field making measurable progress, albeit to varying degrees: “they should appear more different than they do if low-hanging fruit is an explanation” doesn’t, in my opinion, negate the idea that it’s probably part of the explanation.

-Another perspective on the growth of knowledge overall can be considered in this context.
 The authors point out that this goes both ways: as time progresses, there’s both an increase in available knowledge to build upon and more knowledge to master.
 The former seems beneficial for innovation, whereas the latter may hinder it.
 Interestingly, the authors suggest that their analysis indicates that, for open-literature papers, the positive impact of increased knowledge is somewhat more evident, while for patents, the growth of knowledge in a specific field appears to have a more inhibitive effect on disruptiveness.

 “Given these conflicting findings,” the authors explored not just the growing knowledge but also its application.
 They found that the diversity of cited work has been decreasing (as researchers focus more narrowly within citations), along with an uptick in citations to the top 1% most frequently cited papers or patents.
 The average age of cited works has been increasing, and similarly, there’s a rise in self-citation.
 All these trends seem to indicate that scientists and inventors are increasingly relying on familiar knowledge.